joeytwiddle/cheatsheets/atop.md

     j - accumulate process data by docker container y - break process into individual threads
     Y - sort the threads in y view

+You can also hit:

+    t - make a sample immediately and display it
+        (this can be useful to skip the startup screen)